zrhoffman/vscode-go/Go-with-VS-Code-FAQ-and-Troubleshooting.md

 - If it still doesnt work, run `gocode -s -debug` in a terminal and try again.
 Results from `gocode` will show up in the terminal.
 If you see expected results in the terminal, but not in VS Code, log an issue in the [vscode-go](https://github.com/Microsoft/vscode-go) repo, else log an issue in the [gocode](https://github.com/nsf/gocode) repo.

+**Q: Why doesn't formatting doesn't work on file save?

+**A:** Check the console (Help -> Toggle Developer Tools -> Console) for messages like "Formatting took too long" or "Format On Save feature could be aborted".
+If you find such a message, then chances are formatted was aborted because it took too long and so can affect the save experience.
+You can control this timeout using the setting `editor.formatOnSaveTimeout`